 - General location information if your devices shares information about its location.

-You can turn off tracking cookies from our Sites in your browser by clicking here or with the settings button on the cookie banner which appears when visiting the Sites.
-Please note that some peripheral sites (i.e., subdomains) accessible through our website do not yet support cookie preferences, so cookies on those sites will not be affected by your settings.
+You can turn off tracking cookies from our Sites by clicking here or with the settings button on the cookie banner which appears when visiting the Sites.
+Please note that some peripheral sites (i.e., subdomains) accessible through our website may not support cookie preferences, so cookies on those sites will not be affected by your settings.
 As an alternative, most browsers allow the visitor to reject cookies.
 In either instance, if you choose to decline cookies, you may not be able to fully experience the interactive features our Sites provide.
 Because there is not yet a consensus on how companies should respond to web browser-based do-not-track ("DNT") mechanisms, we do not respond to web browser-based DNT signals at this time.

 6. Donor Information Collection and Use